Driver and Vehicle Licensing Agency

 and are still legally allowed to drive.

-1) How many licensed drivers with addresses in the Shetland Post Code
+1) How many licensed drivers with addresses in the Aberdeen Post

-currently have more than 12 points on their driving licence and are still
+Code currently have more than 12 points on their driving licence and are

 Of these, please provide a breakdown of how many points each driver